ajv-validator/ajv/README.md

 ## Validation errors

-In the case of a validation failure, Ajv assigns the array of errors to the `.errors` property of the validation function (or to the `.errors` property of an Ajv instance if the `validate` or `validateSchema` methods were called).
-In the case of [asynchronous validation](#asynchronous-validation), the returned promise is rejected with an exception of class `Ajv.ValidationError` that has an `.errors` property.
+In case of validation failure, Ajv assigns the array of errors to `errors` property of validation function (or to `errors` property of Ajv instance when `validate` or `validateSchema` methods were called).
+In case of [asynchronous validation](#asynchronous-validation), the returned promise is rejected with exception `Ajv.ValidationError` that has `errors` property.

 ### Error objects